 Getting a job as a data analyst can open up a variety of exciting career paths, including data science, management, consulting, or specialization.

-Getting a job as a data analyst is the first step in what could be a larger data career.
-So what happens after you become a data analyst?
-Let’s take a closer look at four common career paths you can take once you get started in this high-demand field.
+Getting a job as a data analyst is the first step in what could be a larger, in-demand data career.
+After you've gained experience as a data analyst, you have a few different options to consider.
+In this article, we'll take a closer look at four common career paths you can explore to first get started and later advance.

 If you’re new to the field of data analysis, your first job might be an entry-level role as a junior analyst.
 If you have some experience with transferable analytical skills from a previous job, you may be able to get hired as a data analyst.